55 minutes

 Learning objective

-Students identify important personal milestones from birth to the present, and reflect on how personal achievements and challenges have impacted and influenced their lives.
+Students identify important personal milestones from birth to the present and growing older, and reflect on how personal achievements and challenges have impacted and influenced their lives.

 Take home messages